PFAS chemicals do not break down

 - “PFAS concentrations in landfill leachate are elevated, with the highest concentrations at the NewsVT landfill (located in Coventry.)”

 - “Differences in effluent and influent PFAS concentrations at the Montpelier WWTF (waste water treatment facility) and the Newport WWTF were significant (between 18 and 80 ng/l) and may require further analysis.”

 - Charts that accompanied Weston & Sampson’s report showed several chemicals testing above the set safety standards.

-Leachate from the Coventry landfill is treated at waste water treatment facilities around the state, resulting in PFAS being dumped into the Winooski River and Lake Champlain.
-The Newport City Council in October 2018 voted to stop treating the leachate after nine years.
-Newport treated waste water was dumped in the Clyde River that feeds into Lake Memprhemagog.
+Leachate from the Coventry landfill is treated at the waste water treatment facility in Montpelier, resulting in PFAS being dumped into the Winooski River and Lake Champlain.
+Newport received landfill leachate for processing for over nine years, and the treated waste water was dumped into the Clyde River that feeds into Lake Memprhemagog.
 Because these treatment facilities are not able to treat inorganic and separate out soluble waste like PFAS, they flow right into the water ways where they will remain.

 The health risks connected with exposure to PFAS are: